mvrzan/salesforce-data-cloud-iceberg-s3-connector/README.md

 ---

-TODO:

-- [ ] update code logic to make paths for S3 and Azure Blob Storage dynamic

 ## What Does It Do?

 The Salesforce Data Cloud [Iceberg Connector](https://developer.salesforce.com/docs/data/data-cloud-int/guide/c360-a-apacheiceberg-connector.html) facilitates seamless integration between Salesforce Data Cloud and AWS S3 or Azure Blob Storage by utilizing Apache Iceberg's table format capabilities.
 This connector enables: